dps923/winter2017/assignments/a7-three-small-apps.md

 #### UI, outlets and actions
 From top to bottom, the scene will have the following user interface objects.
 Some will need labels (use your judgement).

 Text field (outlet): For the name(s) of the people who want to go on the tour.
+Set the text and keyboard properties so that data input is not annoying for the user.

 Segmented control (outlet): With 6 segments, and segment titles 1 through 6.